Employee Scheduling: The Complete Guide for Small Teams

 Two shifts in one day with a break in between.
 7-11 AM, then 4-8 PM.

-Best for: Restaurants (prep + dinner rush), hotels with checkout and check-in peaks.
+Best for: Restaurants (prep + dinner rush), hotels with checkout and check-in peaks, retail with morning and evening rushes.

-Before touching a schedule, answer: how many people do you need, for which roles, at which times?
+Before touching a schedule, answer one question: how many people do you need, for which roles, at which times?

 If you don't know your coverage needs, you're guessing.
 And guessing is how you end up with 6 people on a slow Tuesday and 3 on a packed Saturday.